Logo

 All the car safety features in the world can’t compensate for human error and negligence.
 Until cars are self-driven, drivers will send emails while doing 85 mph, smash into deer on country roads, drive with their knees while applying makeup, and attempt to drink scalding hot coffee in crowded parking lots.
 Many luxury cars offer the tools to keep their passengers safe, but it’s up to the operators to utilize those features to make responsible decisions, whether they’re in a Dodge Dart or a Fisker Karma.

 While safety features may be able to help in the event of an accident, they cannot prevent them all.
-If you’ve been injured and need a car or truck accident attorney in Dallas, contact The Benton Law Firm today at (214) 777-7777
+If you’ve been injured and need a car or truck accident attorney in Dallas, contact Benton Accident & Injury Lawyers today at (214) 777-7777

 Ready to get the help you deserve?
 Call (214) 777-7777 or